 Need a gift for a gifted musician?

 The collaboration in Noize Hazard extends past the brothers.
-In February 2012, a remix with the Israeli Psytrance group Faders took them to Mexico where Zohar performed live guitar to a few thousand Mexican Psytrance hipsters in Guadalajara.
-Ever since then they have been inspired to collaborate and create cross-genre music with a lasting impression.
-More recent Noize Hazard projects include the recording of an album and building a Ratatat-y - Bonobo-esque live show incorporating a dj set with live guitar, keyboards and percussion.
+In 2012, a remix project with Israeli psytrance group, Faders, took them to Mexico where Zohar performed a live guitar set to a several thousand Mexican psytrance hipsters in Guadalajara.
+Ever since, they have been inspired to collaborate and create cross-genre music with a lasting impression.
+More recent Noize Hazard projects include the recording of a debut album and building a Bonobo-esque live show incorporating a dj set with live guitar, keyboards and percussion.

 Some footage from that show in Mexico with Faders

 http://www.youtube.com/watch?v=PaZ73nymkcI <--- check out Zohar playing guitar at 3:55 min